We Value Your Privacy

 Belfast Noir

-By Adrian McKinty and Stuart Neville
+By Adrian McKinty, Stuart Neville

 Each short story in this collection is set in the Northern Ireland city of Belfast.
 Given its history of sectarian violence, urban decay, and general civil unrest, the setting of Belfast is a perfect complement to these gloomy tales of noir fiction.
 From a disturbed incarcerated teenager to an undertaker who turns to smuggling illicit goods in his coffins, complex characters with dark secrets populate the pages of this gripping collection of mysteries.